 ATCAA is the LIHEAP Service Provider in Amador, Calaveras, and Tuolumne Counties and has been since 1981.
 We are in constant coordination with PG&E and coordinate with ~40 Propane purveyors and have a written contract agreement with each one which is reviewed and renewed every 2 years.

 LIHEAP services are available via our Energy Outreach staff located in our Amador and Tuolumne service centers and weekly in-person availability at the Calaveras HHS building in San Andreas.
 We coordinate with Calaveras HHS by asking them to post our LIHEAP flyers at their HHS site and all other sites that might best be visible to county constituents.
 We also have a dedicated phone number and Intake Staff to address Calaveras residents.
-As a result of Public Forum comments, ATCAA has expanded our website to include a webpage specific to Calaveras residents.
-Additionally, ATCAA has requested that CMCAA and H&HS add weblinks from their websites to our website.
 ATCAA has spent out every LIHEAP, SLIHEAP, ARPA and ESLIHEAP, program dollar in all three counties that we serve for at least the last two decades.
-We rarely use all our allocated administrative dollars, allowing for greater direct service to our constituents, because we can leverage administrative dollars across our three service areas and have an efficient infrastructure built over our 42 years of LIHEAP service.
-At a 7/26/2023 CMCAA Board meeting, ATCAA asked Board Members and HHS to define the Calaveras County demographic they want us to focus on reaching and support our effort to reach those people.
-We also noted that because of limited funding, if the demographic they want us to reach results in a greater number of those clients, other clients that would otherwise be served, will not be served.
+We rarely use all of our allocated administrative dollars, allowing for greater direct service to our constituents, because we can leverage administrative dollars across our three service areas and have an efficient infrastructure built over our 42 years of LIHEAP service.